Bill Limpisathian

 Graduate Student Recruitment

-I am actively recruiting grad students interested in cognitive cartography, human-centric map design, and geospatial cognition.
-I am especially interested in those with cognitive science/psychology experience.
-I encourage prospective graduate students with interests in these topics to reach out to me via email.
+My NeuroCarto Research Group welcomes grad students interested in cognitive issues in cartography, human-centric map design, and geospatial cognition.
+I am especially interested in those with cognitive sciences/neuropsychology experience.
+I invite prospective graduate students interested in these topics to contact me via email.